-Display Logic is used when you want the respondents to see a particular question only if the selected criteria is met.
+Display Logic is used when you want the respondents to see a particular question only if the selected criteria are met.
+If the criteria are not met, the respondent would not see the question.
+This is used when the second question is to be shown only if the user has selected a particular answer choice in a previous question.

 Example of Display Logic